-- 1. Students will identify the environmental services provided by trees and forests. - 2.
-Students will demonstrate and describe how tree's branches, leaves, and roots protect soil and improve water quality. - 3.
-Students will make observations about erosion and develop a plan to mitigate identified erosion problems.
+1. Students will identify the environmental services provided by trees and forests.

+- 2. Students will demonstrate how tree and other plants protect soil and clean water. - 3.
+Students will complete an assessment of erosion issues around their school.

+4. Students will create a management plan to improve erosion and reduce stormwater runoff.